Ventura County Sheriff's Office: 1920s

 Sheriff Edmund Guy McMartin died on August 20, 1921, when he and Oxnard Township Constable W.E.
 Kelley were killed in the line of duty while attempting to arrest a murder suspect.
-Among his many accomplishments, McMartin was known for bringing the first automobile, a 1906 Urea, to law enforcement usage in Ventura County.

 1950s

 Deputy Donald Gregory was killed instantly on September 9, 1951, when the patrol car his partner was driving hit a telephone pole.
 An unidentified wrong way driver caused the collision on Highway 118 near Simi Valley.
-Donald was a veteran of the Korean War.
-He started with the Sheriff's Department in May 1949, and served the community of Thousand Oaks.

 1960s

 Reserve (Auxiliary) Deputy Bryce Patten was shot and killed on August 19, 1960, while working a roadblock on Casitas Pass Road.
 The suspects in a $150 liquor store robbery shot Patten to avoid being caught.
 The three suspects were caught in Bakersfield six days later and prosecuted.
-Bryce graduated summa cum laude from the University of California, Santa Barbara, and was a full-time history teacher at Ventura High School.
-His students described him as a teacher with whom they liked to work.
-He donated many hours to improve his patrol skills, and served the children in the community as a Boy Scout Troop Leader.
-Bryce was survived by his wife, Diane, and their children, Charles, and Lucinda.

 Deputy Earl Mendenhall died on June 15, 1961, from injuries received in a traffic collision when the mentally ill prisoner Mendenhall was transporting grabbed the steering wheel and directed the car into oncoming traffic.
-Earl served as a policeman for the City of Ventura prior to working for the Ventura County Sheriff's Office.
-He served in World War II with the U.S. Marine Corps.

 Deputy Chester "Chico" Larson drowned on January 20, 1969, while attempting to rescue a group of hikers at Sespe Creek.
 Chico was stranded in a stalled rescue tractor in the middle of the river and was washed off the top of the tractor with 10 other victims.
 There was one survivor.
-Two days, earlier, Chico saved a party of 12 school girls and 2 adults.
-He was stationed at Lockwood Valley.